 Nurturing all children from families of Christian faiths, no faith, and other faiths.

-Contributing to pupils’ personal development including spiritual, moral social and cultural, and linking this with the teaching of PSHE (Personal, Social, Health and Economic).
+Contributing to pupils’ personal development including spiritual, moral social and cultural, and linking this with the teaching of PSHE education (Personal, Social, Health and Economic).

 Giving pupils the opportunity to explore religious language and symbolism.